Innoccull/EquiText/README.md

 | Recall    | 0.98      | 0.99     | 0.98    |
 | F-Score   | 0.99      | 0.99     | 0.99    |

-We can see that the model performs extremely well at identifying the gendered language in the job advertisements based on the training and test data provided.
+We can see that the model performs extremely well at identifying the gendered language in job advertisements based on the training and test data provided.

 ## Scoring advertisements
-Finally, several 'gender scoring' statistics were calculated for each job advertisement based on the gendered terms identified.
-These statistics included:
+Several gender scoring statistics were calculated for each job advertisement based on the gendered terms identified.
+These include:
 - the total masculine terms identified in the advertisement
 - the total feminine terms identified in the advertisement
 - the percentage of words in the job description that are masculine
 - the percentage of words in the job description that are feminine
 - a gender target score

-These statistics enable more precise assessment of which advertisements require intervention.
-Based on the research, advertisements with a higher percentage of masculine terms or with gender target scores that indicate a more masculine advertisement would be in greater need of intervention.
+These statistics enable more complete assessment of the gender tone of each advertisement.
+Advertisements with a higher percentage of masculine terms or with gender target scores that indicate a more masculine advertisement would be in greater need of intervention to address the ethical concern.

 # Ethical Assessment